bgaurav7/u3-stack/docs/ai/context.md

 ## 🧠 Summary

 U3-Stack is a **Universal TypeScript-based Application** designed to work across **Web and Mobile** platforms using a **single shared codebase**.
-It uses **Next.js API routes** for backend functionality and Expo for native apps, with a clean, modular monorepo structure.
+It uses **Next.js 15 App Router** with API routes for backend functionality and Expo for native apps, with a clean, modular monorepo structure.

 ---